 Some people take what Gordon does to another level called “faith-based therapy”, a practice where a client and therapist explore psychological issues against the backdrop of religion and religious texts.
 Therapist Tecsia Evans is Christian and practices this in an office and hospital, often seeing religious clients who assumed therapists would ignore their religious beliefs.

 “90% [of clients] are surprised when I ask about their faith,” Evans told Talkspace.
 Discussing faith also makes clients more comfortable and likely to return.

 One easy way to find faith-based therapists is to use an online therapy network such as Talkspace.
 In our case, there are consultation therapists who can match you with therapists of your faith or denomination.

 Use Online Therapy to See a Therapist with Complete Confidentiality

 If you live in a small, tight community and want to see a therapist without the risk of anyone knowing or judging, online therapy is a great solution.
 Talkspace online therapy does not use identifying information and has the option of text therapy for increased privacy (no one overhearing conversations or seeing video chats).

 This can be helpful if you live in a small town like Johnna Ithier does.

 “Everyone knew me and my family history was deep in church,” Ithier said.
 “It was better to have someone who didn’t know me.”

-Whether it’s a small town in the south or an Orthodox Jewish neighborhood in New York, anonymity might be what you need.
+Whether it’s a small town in the south or an Orthodox Jewish neighborhood in New York, confidentiality might be what you need.